foundations-fall-2016/session2/README.md

 ```

-### Using the Document
+### Using Event Delegation

+Events "bubble up" from the targeted element to its parent elements and all the way up to the document and window.

-Instead of listening to specific elements, we’ll instead listen for all clicks on a page, and then check to see if the clicked item has a matching selector before running the function.
+Instead of listening to specific elements, we’ll instead listen for all click events on the page, and then check to see if the clicked item has a matching selector before running the function.

-We will also check for the class using `contains` and check for the presence of the popover div:
+We will check if the targeted element has the class we want by using `classList.contains` as well as checking for the existence of the popover div:

 ```js